wied03/react-opal/README.md

 ```

 Note: This library does not directly include a react source dependency.
 This allows you to specify on your own (NPM, Bower, GEMs, etc.) how you wish to use React.
+The version number of react-opal simply reflects which version of React that react-opal has been tested with.

 For integration with server (Sinatra, etc), see setup of [TodoMVC](examples/todos) or the [official docs](http://opalrb.org/docs/) of Opal.